top of page

 Hardware–Software Alignment

-New users required less guidance to understand the system structure, device states, and alert behaviors.
+New users required significantly less guided support to understand system states and alert behaviours, reducing time-to-productivity for new team members.

 KEY TAKEAWAY